-The Thanet RISE project is a multi agency partnership between Thanet District Council, Kent and Medway NHS and Social Care Partnership Trust and the Forward Trust working together to support rough sleepers in Thanet.
+The Thanet RISE project is a multi-agency partnership between Thanet District Council, Forward Trust Drug and Alcohol Service, Serveco, Invicta Health Care, Department for Work and Pensions, Paramount Independent Properties and Porchlight working together to support rough sleepers in Thanet.

 The team carries out early morning and late night outreach to identify and verify people who are actively rough sleeping and work with them to develop a support plan to tackle any underlying barriers to accomodation.

 This can range from providing food and clothing, helping someone to complete applications, obtaining identification, supporting emotional and mental wellbeing, physical health, practical skills, budgeting, support with any substance misuse.

 The team undertake street triage and complete detailed needs assessments putting the person at the centre of their reconnection and work as intensively as is needed and also deliver in reach support when someone moves into accommodation.